10 High-Impact CRO Tasks to Improve Your Ecommerce Product Page Conversion Rate

 Using icons to show benefits and reasons to use your website helps make these more noticeable, like whether you have a satisfaction guarantee or offer unique features.
 An ideal place for these is right by the add-to-cart button.
 UnboundMerino.com is also a great example of this:

 5. Watch session recordings of users on your product page

-To help you understand common issues and bugs, watching recordings of users interacting with your product pages is crucial.
-You should watch out for these in particular:
+Website analysis can help you understand common issues and bugs.
+So watching recordings of users interacting with your product pages is crucial.
+Watch out for these in particular:

 - Rage clicks.
 This is where a user repeatedly clicks on something.
 This usually indicates confusion or frustration that something isn’t working as they expect it to.